The Shopworn Angel (1928 film)

-The Shopworn Angel is a 1928 American part-talking romantic drama film directed by Richard Wallace starring Nancy Carroll and Gary Cooper.
-The film was released by Paramount Pictures in a silent version as well as a sound version using the Movietone sound-on-film system.
-This film was owned by Turner Entertainment and was distributed through Warner Bros.
+The Shopworn Angel is a 1928 American part-talkie sound romantic drama film directed by Richard Wallace starring Nancy Carroll and Gary Cooper.
+The film was released by Paramount Pictures using the Western Electric sound-on-film system.
+Like the majority of films in the early sound era, a silent version was made for theatres who hadn't converted to sound yet by trimming down the portions of the film that featured talking or singing.